alexzhang13/alexzhang13.github.io/_pages/about.md

     }
 ---

+The first thing you should do is check out **[vgbench.com](https://www.vgbench.com/)**, and then go participate in the **[AMD x GPU MODE $100K GPU coding competition](https://www.datamonsters.com/amd-developer-challenge-2025)**!

 Hey 👋!
-The first thing you should do is check out [https://www.vgbench.com/](https://www.vgbench.com/), and then go participate in the [AMD x GPU MODE $100K GPU coding competition](https://www.datamonsters.com/amd-developer-challenge-2025)!

 I recently graduated after spending a wonderful 4 years at Princeton University advised by Professor <a href="https://www.cs.princeton.edu/~karthikn/">Karthik Narasimhan</a>, Dr. <a href="https://machineslearner.com">Khanh Nguyen</a>, and Professor <a href="https://www.cs.princeton.edu/~li/">Kai Li</a>.
 There, I received the **<a href="https://www.cs.princeton.edu/news/class-day-department-celebrates-accomplishments-graduates">Phillip Goldman '86 Senior Prize in Computer Science</a>**, which is awarded to the top undergraduate student in the Princeton CS department.

-Right now, I'm particularly interested in systems for/in ML, scaling and understanding language models, and applications of AI to the natural sciences!

 <p style="margin-bottom: 0.5rem;">The most recent projects (+ research) I've led / majorly contributed to are (🔀 by ⏰):</p>